Scene-VLM: Multimodal Video Scene Segmentation via Vision-Language Models: Experiments

 \subsubsection{Input Components Analysis}

-To understand which input modalities drive performance, we explore the contribution of four components: (1) Visual key frames, (2) shot-ID markers, which provide visual identifiers overlaid on frames, (3) subtitles, and (4) actor-IDs.
+To understand which input modalities drive performance, we explore the contribution of four components: (1) Visual key frames, (2) shot-ID markers---visual tags linking each frame to its shot identifier in the prompt (see Appendix), (3) subtitles, and (4) actor-IDs.
 We perform two complementary ablations: (i) remove one component at a time from the full model, and (ii) keep a single component and remove the rest.

 The results shown in~\cref{tab:input_components_ablation} reveal clear performance hierarchies across components.
 Visual removal causes catastrophic failure (F1: 62.1 → 32.0), establishing vision as the primary boundary cue.
 However, other components provide meaningful contributions: Shot-ID removal drops performance by 1.3 F1 points, indicating that temporal anchoring still matters beyond raw visuals, while subtitle and actor-ID removal each cause approximately 1 point drops, showing these components contribute complementary signals.